Position: Senior Lecturer

 Telephone: 00 353 1 240 3634

-Dearbhla is currently a lecturer on multiple academic programmes in the IPA in the areas of in health strategy and policy and leadership and management in healthcare.
+Dearbhla is currently a Senior Lecturer on multiple academic programmes in the IPA in the areas of in health strategy and policy and leadership and management in healthcare.
 She is course director for the MA in Healthcare, Diploma in Healthcare Management and Diploma in Health Services Policy.

 She has a wide variety of experience working in both the private and public sectors in several countries.
 For the first part of her career she worked in the telecommunications sector in Ireland and the USA.
 She then made the transition into the health sector and for the past 14 years has been involved in leadership, management and organisation development across the health sector and broader public sector in Ireland and other countries.